SMTP Setup

 MAIL_FROM_NAME="${APP_NAME}"

-Then send mail as usual with Laravel's Mail facade:
+Then send mail as usual:

 Mail::to('customer@example.com')->send(new WelcomeMail());